Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are Code Insititue purple, blue, and white.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.
     -   #### Data Schema